Prelf1992/distributed-ml-training-system/README.md

 * Commit 48: Docs: Update build config data model to resolve issue. at 2024-12-11 09:38:45
 * Commit 49: Perf: Add tests for component to improve user experience. at 2024-12-11 09:13:50
 * Commit 50: Style: Configure CI for API to improve user experience. at 2024-12-12 15:11:36
+* Commit 51: Build: Configure CI for algorithm to align with standards. at 2024-12-12 13:47:12